Emergency Preparedness Drill

 How much does it cost?

 From September 28, 2020 through March 27, 2021, as part of a promotional fare pilot program, RTD will offer a local fare for travel on the entire N Line.
-If the trip includes transferring to additional zones on bus or rail, a higher fare may apply.
-Please visit our Fares page for more information.
+If the trip includes transferring to additional zones on bus or rail a higher fare may apply.
+Please reference the below trip examples and use the fare tool to see how your fare will be calculated during the pilot program.

 The N Line is proposed to have nine stations total, including Union Station, when the entire line is complete.
-The first phase of 13 miles will include seven stations, and will run from downtown’s Union Station to Eastlake•124th.
-It will offer five new Park-n-Rides that will add a total of 2,480 parking spots.
+The first phase of 13 miles includes seven stations, and runs from downtown’s Union Station to Eastlake•124th.
+It offers five new Park-n-Rides that add a total of 2,480 parking spots.
 The remaining 5.5 miles of track, which includes stations at York•144th and North Thornton•Hwy 7 is currently unfunded.
 Construction will begin in the future as funding becomes available.

 Parking Your Car: